blakejacquot/udacity_sdc_T1P5_VehicleTracking/README.md

 ### Sliding Window Search

 Sliding window search is implemented as part of `find_cars()`.
 It is similar to that used in the lessons.
-I didn't use any overlap and instead divided the searchable area into even 64x64 squares.
+I searched with 64x64 squares with some overlap.
 I didn't search in the skyline to try and speed up the process.

+Below are examples of all positive IDs for boxes, corresponding heatmap, and results after thresholding.

+![alt text][image2]
+![alt text][image3]
+![alt text][image4]
 ---

 ### Video Implementation

 Here's a [link to my video result](./project_out.mp4)

-I recorded the positions of positive detections in each frame of the video.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

 ---